jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

 Categories of land
 (4) For the purposes of subsection (1)﻿(f) to (h), categories of land must be defined in terms of 1 or more of the matters listed in Schedule 2 of the Local Government (Rating) Act 2002 (other than the matters listed in clauses 3 and 7).
 (5) For the purposes of subsections (2) and (4), the Local Government (Rating) Act 2002 applies, with all necessary modifications, as if—
-  (a) a reference to an operative district plan included a development plan:
+  (a) a reference to an operative natural and built environment plan included a development plan:
   (b) a reference to a local authority were a reference to Kāinga Ora.

-### 64 Provisions that modify planning instruments
+### 64 Provisions that modify natural and built environment plans
-(1) A development plan may incorporate material by reference, applying the provisions of Part 3 of Schedule 1 of the Resource Management Act 1991 with all necessary modifications, as if—
+(1) A development plan may incorporate material by reference, applying the provisions of Schedule 12 of the Natural and Built Environment Act 2023 with all necessary modifications, as if—
-  (a) a reference to a plan or proposed plan included a development plan:
+  (a) a reference to a natural and built environment plan or proposed natural and built environment plan included a development plan:
-  (b) a reference to a local authority were a reference to Kāinga Ora:
+  (b) a reference to the Ministry for the Environment were a reference to Kāinga Ora:
   (c) a reference to the Minister were a reference to the responsible Minister under this Act.
-(2) Any objectives, policies, methods, or rules of a development plan that override, add to, or suspend any provisions of a regional policy statement or a plan made under the Resource Management Act 1991 must—
+(2) Any plan outcomes or policies, rules, or other methods of a development plan that override, add to, or suspend any provisions of a natural and built environment plan must—
-  (a) not go beyond the scope provided for plans or regional policy statements prepared under the Resource Management Act 1991; and
+  (a) not go beyond the scope provided for natural and built environment plans under the Natural and Built Environment Act 2023; and
-  (b) provide for classes of activities to be specified that are consistent with those set out in section 87A of the Resource Management Act 1991; and
+  (b) provide for classes of activities to be specified that are consistent with those set out in section 140 of the Natural and Built Environment Act 2023; and
   (c) be clearly identified in the development plan; and (d) if relevant, enable the provision of all necessary infrastructure for a specified development project.
 (3) A development plan may include rules that—